-Like other forage species, the nutritive value of sainfoin hay is lower than fresh forage due to the loss of leaves during the hay making process, but sainfoin is characterised by a good preservation in silage as the condensed tannins also protect protein from proteolysis in the silo.
+Like other forage species, the nutritive value of sainfoin hay is lower than fresh forage due to the loss of leaves during hay making, but sainfoin is preserved well in silage as the condensed tannins also protect protein from proteolysis in the silo.

-Its high sugar concentration also helps to obtain a rapid and intense lactic acidification.
+Its high sugar concentration also helps to bring about rapid and intense lactic acid fermentation.

-Although tannins are known to be antinutritional factors, their moderate concentration in sainfoin does not impact negatively on its ingestibility, which is similar to lucerne or clover, and the high sugar concentration in sainfoin increases its palatability.
-The studies conducted in the last decade, which aimed to better understand how condensed tannins interact with the nitrogen metabolism in ruminants, indicate that the decrease of protein degradation in the rumen is not really counterbalanced by an increase of protein digestion in the intestine.
+Although some tannins can be antinutritional factors, the tannins in sainfoin do not impact negatively on digestibility, which is similar to lucerne or clover, and the high sugar concentration in sainfoin increases its palatability.
+The studies conducted in the last decade, which aimed to better understand how condensed tannins interact with the nitrogen metabolism in ruminants, indicate that the decrease of protein degradation in the rumen is not really counterbalanced by an increase of protein digestion in the intestine (though this could be a Swiss/French variety effect).

-Although the non-degraded N flow to the duodenum is increased, results indicate that condensed tannins could result in a decrease in intestinal digestibility due to an incomplete dissociation of the complexes tannin-protein or a re-formation of these complexes when the pH increases beyond the abomasum.
-This means that the protein retention by the animal is not improved by condensed tannins, but a clear decrease in urinary N losses can be observed, which may prove an environmental benefit.
+Although the non-degraded N flow to the duodenum is increased, results indicate that condensed tannins could result in a decrease in intestinal digestibility due to an incomplete dissociation of the tannin-protein complexes or a re-formation of these complexes when the pH increases beyond the abomasum.
+This means that the protein retention by the animal is not improved by condensed tannins, but a clear decrease in urinary N losses can be observed, providing an environmental benefit.

-Greenhouse Gas Emissions
+Greenhouse Gas Fmissions

 Our livestock sector is an important contributor to greenhouse gas emissions.
 With an estimated amount of 7.1 gigatonnes of carbon dioxide-equivalents, the sector accounts for 14.5% of all the human-induced emissions.
-The greenhouse gases involved are methane, nitrous oxide, carbon dioxide and hydrofluorocarbons, with methane being the most important one responsible for about 44% of the sectors emissions.
+Typical greenhouse gases involved are methane, nitrous oxide and carbon dioxide, with methane being the most important one responsible for about 44% of the sector's emissions.
 Most of this methane originates from enteric fermentation resulting from the breakdown of feeds by the microbes residing in the forestomach (rumen) of ruminants (beef and dairy cows and sheep).